From Java 8 to Java 11+

 Compilation

-is now a reserved keyword, so a few renames were necessary._
+• _ is now a reserved keyword, so a few renames were necessary. _ was mainly used in our test suite for mocks or try-with-resources, so the usage was limited

 Runtime

-Unfortunately we were bitten by some unexpected runtime errors:
+Unfortunately, we encountered some unexpected runtime errors:

 Test environment and CI